J. Nash McCrea: Later life

 By 1924, McCrea had moved to Milwaukee, Wisconsin, and became editor for the Milwaukee Leader.
 He later wrote for the Milwaukee Sentinel and Wisconsin News.
-McCrea led the Milwaukee Newspaper guild strike in 1936.
+McCrea led the Milwaukee Newspaper guild strike in 1936, which resulted in higher pay and shorter working hours after the guild was on strike for seven months.
 He was still working as a newspaperman by 1946 and was for a time the president of the American Newspaper Guild Midwest district, although he listed his occupation in census records as "spiritual healer."
-With the newspapers he worked for, he served as sportswriter, real estate editor, automotive editor, and a copy editor.
+Newspaper positions he held during his career included sportswriter, real estate editor, automotive editor, and copy editor.
 He also worked for the local radio, serving as the voice of "Sunny Jim" at WISN.
-McCrea died on September 20, 1959 at the age of 72.
+McCrea died on September 20, 1959, at the age of 72, in Cudahy, Wisconsin.